events

 Prospects and Challenges of Armenia–Germany Relations

-Joint webinar with Candid Foundation Event Partner: https://vimeo.com/896100464?share=copy This year has seen an acceleration of Germany’s engagement with Armenia against the backdrop of the fallout of Nagorno-Karabakh and renewed tensions with Azerbaijan.
+Joint webinar with Candid Foundation https://vimeo.com/896100464?share=copy This year has seen an acceleration of Germany’s engagement with Armenia against the backdrop of the fallout of Nagorno-Karabakh and renewed tensions with Azerbaijan.
 While the European Union-led negotiation process seems to have stalled since, Germany appears to have intensified its dialogue with Armenia, with recent visits of high-ranking German officials, including the Minister of Foreign Affairs and the President of the Federal Intelligence Service.
 Given its economic and political capital with both Armenia and Azerbaijan, how can Berlin play a greater role in supporting the journey of building a lasting peace?
 What are and should be Germany’s priorities in engaging with Armenia?
 This webinar, co-organized by the Candid Foundation and APRI Armenia, helps provide some answers to these questions.
 Speakers: Leo Wigger, Associate Partner, Candid Foundation Dr. Stefan Meister, Head, Center for Order and Governance in Eastern Europe, Russia, and Central Asia, German Council on Foreign Relations Dr. Sonja Schiffers, Director, Tbilisi Office–South Caucasus Region, Heinrich Böll Foundation Lara Setrakian, President, APRI Armenia Moderator: Anahide Pilibossian, Vice President of Strategy and Development, APRI Armenia.
+Partners

 Prospects and Challenges of Armenia–Germany Relations Read More »